The peace of the scrubland, just a stone’s throw from the Ardèche gorges

 These comfortable and fully equipped chalets are ideal holiday homes, established around perfectly renovated buildings, once part of the former wine estate.
 They form the very heart of the establishment, and it is no coincidence that the swimming pool of the Domaine de Sévenier & Spa is located nearby.

 Heated off season, this pool has a sunbathing area with many sun loungers.
-In one of the annexes running alongside this water park, the restaurant offers residents a menu with local dishes and great wines coming directly...from the cellar of the Domaine de Sévenier & Spa!
+In one of the annex buildings running alongside this aqua park, the restaurant offers guests a menu with local dishes and fine wines directly sourced from the region.

 In addition to the swimming pool and the restaurant of the campsite, holidaymakers can also enjoy a high-end facility within this 5-star Ardèche campsite.
-Completely given over to well-being and fitness, the latter is made up of a 30 m² air-conditioned fitness area, with a treadmill, cross trainer and other body-building equipment.
-The room is equipped with large picture windows offering a panoramic view over the Ardèche forest, as well as a massage/shiatsu/beauty area of 30 m², which is also air-conditioned with a balcony opening on to the Sévenier vegetable garden.
+Entirely given over to wellness and staying in shape, this comprises a 30 m² air-conditioned fitness area, with a treadmill, cross trainer and a range of body-building equipment.
+It has large picture windows offering a panoramic view over the forests of the Ardèche.
+This complex includes a 30 m² wellness and spa area, offering massage and beauty treatments, which is also air-conditioned with a balcony opening on to the Sévenier vegetable garden.

 Lastly, a relaxation area of 30 m², located on a panoramic 130 m² terrace which enjoys a superb view over the Gorges de l'Ardèche (Ardèche gorges), the Vallée de l'Ibie (the Ibie valley) and the neighbouring vineyards, is home to a barrel sauna and a spa made from Red Cedar.
-Plenty to relax and made you feel good during your holidays at Lagorce !
+Plenty to relax and make you feel good, during your holiday at Lagorce!

-Finally, a seminar room, with a surface area of 98 m² and able to accommodate up to 60 people, opened in 2017 at the Domaine de Sévenier & Spa and can accommodate various events and festivities such as seminars, birthdays, weddings and other events.
+Finally a seminar room, being 98 m² and able to accommodate up to 70 people, can host various events and celebrations such as seminars, birthdays, weddings and much more besides.

-Just a stone’s throw from the loveliest Ardèche tourist sites
+Just a stone’s throw from the loveliest Ardèche tourist attractions

-Located in Lagorce, in the south of the Ardèche, the Domaine de Sévenier is an ideal base for exploring the loveliest tourist attractions in the department.
+Located in Lagorce, in the southern Ardèche, Domaine de Sévenier is an ideal starting point for exploring the loveliest tourist attractions in the region.
 Amongst these, obviously there are the fabulous Ardèche gorges, with their gateway in Vallon Pont d'Arc, a border village next to Lagorce.

 In this village we also find the Pont d'Arc, a natural arch of 60 meters heigh.
 It marks the beginning of the trail that many kayakers and canoeists take to navigate down the river and admire the beautiful landscapes, over a dozen of kilometres.
 Some, such as the Balcony of the Knights Templar or the Madeleine Circus are real postcard sceneries and the pride of the Ardèche.